gbowne1/ProgrammerNotes/json-file-structure.md

 # JSON file structure

-JSON file structure can be a bit confisuing
+JSON code structure can be a bit confusing.
+This is commonly used in API's and is a great way to struture data.

 This is a JSON object file: